AlexSteiner30/Gemini-Sight/README.md

 ## Submission

-Gemin-Eye is an innovative application that leverages the Gemini language model to create AI-powered smart glasses integrated with various Google services.
+Gemini Sight is an innovative application that leverages the Gemini language model to create AI-powered smart glasses integrated with various Google services.
 The core features of our submission include:

 - **Voice Commands Integration**: Users can perform tasks such as sending emails, scheduling events, and retrieving documents using voice commands.
 - **Real-Time Visual Recognition**: The glasses' camera can recognize objects and provide information about them in real time.